Feedback rectifiable pairs and stabilization of switched linear systems: Preliminaries and problem definition.

 with $A_q\in\mathbb R^{n\times n}$, $B_q\in\mathbb R^{n\times p}$ and $q\in\mathcal I=\{1,2\}$.
 The column rank of the input matrix $B_q$ is denoted by \mbox{$m_q:=\rk B_q\leq p$} and without loss of generality we assume that

 These subsystems constitute the switched system

-where the switching signal $s:\mathbb R^+\rightarrow \mathcal I$ is a piecewise constant function with discontinuities $t_j$ satisfying \mbox{$t_{j+1}-t_j>\tau>0$} for all $j\in\mathbb N$ and some $\tau>0$.
+where the switching signal $s:\mathbb R^+\rightarrow \mathcal I$ is a piecewise constant function.
 Note that the system and input matrices of \eqref{eq:sys_switched_process} switch simultaneously such that at any given time $t$ one of the subsystems~\eqref{eq:sys_const_LTI} is active.

 We consider the asymptotic stability of the origin of the homogeneous solution of \eqref{eq:sys_switched_process} for arbitrary switching signals of the above characteristics.
 It is well known that asymptotic stability of the subsystems \eqref{eq:sys_const_LTI} does not imply asymptotic stability of the switched system for arbitrary switching.
-Instead the existence of a common Lyapunov function for the subsystems is necessary and sufficient for the asymptotic stability for arbitrary switching \cite{LibMor99,DecBraPetLen00,ShoWirMasWulKin07}.
+Instead the existence of a common (but not necessarily quadratic) Lyapunov function for the subsystems is necessary and sufficient for the asymptotic stability for arbitrary switching \cite{LibMor99,DecBraPetLen00,ShoWirMasWulKin07}.

 This paper aims at the control synthesis problem for the switched system \eqref{eq:sys_switched_process}.
 Assuming the current value $s(t)$ of the switching signal is known at all times we consider the feedback law